How to restring a classical guitar

 Insert the string through the headstock

-Place a finger on the wraps at the top of the bridge, and pull the rest of the string with the other hand.
+Press a finger on the wraps at the bridge top and pull the rest of the string with your other hand.
 Insert the other end of the string into the first hole of the headstock and pull slightly to stretch it.
+Wrap the string similarly to the bridge, but make the tail point in the opposite direction of the wraps for the E string.
+For B and G strings, the tail should point toward the outside of the headstock.

-Repeat the process for B and G strings but make sure that each string tail gets secured by the following string.
-That means that the string tail needs to rest on top of the next string to be secured by it.
+Ensure each string tail is secured by the following string, meaning the tail needs to rest on top of the next string to be secured by it.

-Tune each string after you place it
+Tune each string after placing it

-Put the nylon bass strings
+Installing nylon bass strings

 new strings for classical guitar

-• for less than an hour of playing a day, change the strings every four months
+• For less than an hour of playing a day, change the strings every four months.

-• the strings cannot stay in tune
+• The strings struggle to stay in tune.

-• the strings feel stiff
+• The strings feel stiff.

-• the strings have lost their original color or have stains
+• The strings have lost their original color or have stains.

 FAQ